ganrad/openai-api-router/README.md

    For each AI Application,

    - Add/Update the Azure OpenAI Service model deployment endpoints/URI's and corresponding API key values in this file.
-   - To enable caching of OpenAI Service completions (output), specify values for attribute **cacheSettings**.
+   - (Optional) To enable caching of OpenAI Service completions (output), specify values for attribute **cacheSettings**.
 Refer to the table below and set appropriate values.

      Attribute Name | Description
      -------------- | -----------
      useCache | API Gateway will cache OpenAI Service completions (output) based on this value.
-If is caching is desired, set it to *true* or *false*.
+If caching is desired, set it to *true* or *false*.
 Default is *false*. searchType | This attribute is used to specify the similarity distance function/algorithm for vector search.
 Supported values are a) CS (= *Cosine Similarity*).
 This is the default. b) LS (= *Level2 or Euclidean distance*) c) IP (= *Inner Product*). searchDistance | This attribute is used to specify the search similarity threshold.
 For instance, if the search type = CS, this value could be set to a value between 0 and 1. searchContent.term | This value specifies the attribute in the request payload which should be vectorized and used for semantic search.
 For OpenAI completions API, this value should be *prompt*.
 For chat completions API, this value should be set to *messages*.